wxin4/Multiagent/README.md

 * Operating System used windows.
 * Install `python 2.7` and ensure it is in path
 * Install matplotlib using ->
-  python2 -m pip install matplotlib.
+  `python2 -m pip install matplotlib`
   (If matplot already installed and you are facing some issues then uninstall using pip uninstall matplotlib , followed by the above        command to install matplotlib. )
 * Clone the repository
 * Go to `multiagent` directory